 Consult with a Trusted Immigration Lawyer in Washington, DC & Bethesda

-A person physically located in the U.S., who has a fear of persecution on the basis of race, nationality, political opinion, religion, or membership in a certain group, is eligible to apply for asylum in the United States.
-Once you have been granted asylum, you may then be eligible to apply for an adjustment of status, or a Green Card.
-As with any area of immigration law, competent representation of your claim by an experienced immigration lawyer may offer you the best possible application.
+A person physically located in the U.S. who has a fear of persecution based on race, nationality, political opinion, religion, or membership in a particular group can apply for asylum in the United States.
+After you receive asylum, you may then qualify to apply for an adjustment of status, or a Green Card.
+In every area of immigration law, working with an experienced immigration lawyer can help present your claim in the strongest way possible.

 Contact us today at (888) 223-8176.